tech-greedy/singularity-metrics/README.md

 ## Deployment
 1. Create a PostSQL server and create a database (i.e. the default database postgres)
 2. Create a table in the database using the schema in [create.sql](create.sql)
-3. Create a lambda function (nodejs runtime) in AWS and upload the zip file created in the build step
+3. Create a lambda function (nodejs runtime) in AWS and upload the zip file created in the build step.
+(May need to upload to S3 first if it's too large)
 4. Enable function URL or integrate with API Gateway
 5. Change general configuration to use 512MB of memory and 15 minutes of timeout
 6. Add environment variables